Research and reports

 When you form a limited company, you need a memorandum of association and articles of association.
 While there’s a default set of simple articles for new companies, you may wish to submit tailored articles to Companies House as part of the incorporation process.

 There are two parts to the documentation you need to submit when setting up a limited company: memorandum of association and articles of association.
-Both are included in the template you can download from Farillio above.

 A memorandum of association is a legal statement, which all the initial shareholders have to sign, stating that you agree to form the company.
 Even if you are the sole shareholder, a memorandum of association still needs to be submitted to Companies House.